The 8 Best Asian Restaurants in Miami

 Midorie

-The 9 Best Asian Restaurants in Miami - Hachidori Ramen Bar, Hiyakawa, Hutong, KYU, Midorie Miami, Ogawa, Tran An, Uchi, Wabi Sabi - October 2024
+The 8 Best Asian Restaurants in Miami - Hiyakawa, Hutong, KYU, Midorie Miami, Ogawa, Tran An, Uchi, Wabi Sabi - December 2024

 Midorie is the Coconut Grove sister of Wabi Sabi that’s ideal for budget-friendly sushi bowls and omakase.
 With donburi brimming with fresh fish starting at $20 and omakase starting at $50, you’ll find yourself seamlessly integrated into the upscale fast-casual Japanese haven in the blink of an eye.
 It’s a place where regulars are born without even realizing it.
 Yet, it’s not merely the prices that earn Midorie its coveted spot on the list but the unwavering quality that infuses each and every bite.
 The seafood here gets flown in from the bustling fish markets of Japan daily.
 Whether it’s the buttery fatty tuna, the tender Japanese seam bream, or the melt-in-your-mouth Hokkaido scallop, the name of the game here is FRESH.
 Here, monotony is banished thanks to a menu boasting customizable donburi, maki rolls, and rotating seasonal offerings.